 That case addressed a unicorn—a company that had never even sold a product much less practiced its claims invention.
 Perry says nothing about a blanket rule requiring every company in the nation to support its practice with admissible evidence.

-Discredit, or bolster, by looking at how other courts or judges have treated authority.
+13. Discredit, or bolster, by looking at how other courts or judges have treated authority

 Lynch has been relied on recently by, among others, the Third Circuit in Chi Thon Ngo, the Sixth Circuit in Rosales-Garcia, and the Ninth Circuit in Kwai Fun Wong.
 It has been continuously cited by this Court as well.

 The exhaustion requirement is about efficiency and expertise.
-The rule was borne in Tyrion.
+The rule was born in Tyrion.
 The court there made clear that if efficiency and expertise are not on the table, exhaustion makes little sense.

 Viacom ignores Grokster’s actual holding.
 Instead, it tries to shift the legal playing field, disavowing the term “inducement” and contending that liability “rests on the existence of the unlawful purpose itself."
 The murky standard Viacom proposes diverges from Grokster in two critical respects.